18F/handbook/CONTRIBUTING.md

 ### CODEOWNERS

-The TTS Handbook uses the GitHub ["code owners" feature](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners) to enforce ownership of
+The TTS Handbook uses the GitHub ["code owners" feature](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners) to automatically add content owners as a reviewer.
-Handbook content.
-For certain pages, individuals or teams will be automatically added as a reviewer.
 This means that in most cases, you as a contributor should not need to manually add anyone for a review.

 If you suspect that the wrong team was added as a reviewer, feel free to open a